devmarkusb/dev/apps/elements_of_programming/README.md

 expressiveness (the basis allowing convenient usage).

 Concept: a collection of requirements on types, expressed as syntactic and semantic properties.
-Concepts represents genera as types represent species as values represent entities.
+Concepts represents genera, as types represent species, as values represent entities.

 Concrete entity: individual thing that comes into and out of existence in space and time.
 Ex: objects in a computer game